khushals025/RealTime-ASL-Gesture-Recognition/README.md

 `sequence_length` is 30 frames, and `total_values` is 1662.
 So, the shape of the concatenated keypoints array for a single sequence of an action would be `(30, 1662)`.

-Finally, for each action with 30 sequences, you would have an array with the shape `(30, 30, 1662)`.
+Finally, for each action with 30 sequences, you would have an array with the shape `(30, 30, 1662)` and the total data would be of shape `(30*15, 30, 1662)`